Yogxx/OpenWrt-momo/README.md

 2. Set scheduled restart.
 3. Get neccesarry param from profile.
 4. Set ip rule/route.
-5. Generate nftables and apply it.
+5. Generate firewall and apply it.

 Note that the steps above may change base on config.